 Community Input and Feedback

-The general education curriculum redesign process includes many opportunities for community members to offer input and feedback.
+The general education curriculum redesign process included many opportunities for community members to offer input and feedback.
 Among them:

 Summary of responses to questionnaire distributed at March 2019 faculty meeting.